ushna-l/data1202_project/README.md

 - CSV output validation: Reads and displays the `channel_distribution.csv` to verify its contents.

 ## Deployment
-This script is intended for local execution but can be expanded to run in cloud environments.
+This script is intended for local execution.
+To run it:
+1. Ensure Python and dependencies are installed.
+2. The dataset is in the correct directory.
+3. Run the script as described above.

 ## Author
 Ushna Laraib